zeeshan965/day2day_scripts/README.md

 ## Day2Day Scripts
-This repo will be covering all the large scale projects like web scraping, video calling, screen sharing etc. in a nutshell.
+This repo includes some of the large scale projects like web scraping, video calling, screen sharing etc. in a nutshell.

 ### Projects
 - Real time video chat using firestore